Table of Contents

 - Swollen or hard abdomen

-To help prevent the potential for stomach rupture or puncture, avoid feeding bones to your dogs as this may splinter when being digested.
+Avoid feeding bones to your dogs to help prevent the potential for stomach rupture or puncture, as they may splinter when digested.

 3. Cushing’s Syndrome